The Investment Treaty Arbitration Review: Bifurcation in Investment Treaty Arbitration

 As this chapter highlights, a decision on bifurcation is a critical procedural moment in an arbitration.
 Though bifurcation can accelerate the resolution of a dispute, it can also significantly prolong the arbitral process.
 For this reason, tribunals have developed – and have applied with commendable consistency – the detailed, tripartite test described above.
 The parties also play an important role.
 Their strategic decisions regarding whether to request or to oppose bifurcation will shape the arbitration in important ways, impacting the length and cost of the arbitral proceedings.

-1 Marinn Carlson is a partner at Sidley Austin LLP.
-The author wishes to thank her former colleague Patrick Childress for his contribution to this chapter.
+1 Marinn Carlson is a partner and María Carolina Durán is a senior associate at Sidley Austin LLP.
+The authors wish to thank their former colleague Patrick Childress for his contribution to this chapter.

 4 ibid., at Rule 44(3)(c).

 5 See, e.g., Mesa Power Group LLC v.
 Government of Canada, PCA Case No. 2012-17, Procedural Order No. 2, January 18, 2013, para.
 16 (holding that under the 1976 UNCITRAL Rules 'when a Party raises an objection to jurisdiction, the presumption is in favor of addressing the objection as a preliminary question'); President Allende Foundation, Victor Pey Casado and Coral Pey Grebe v.
-Republic of Chile II, PCA Case No. 2017-30 (PCA Case No. AA662), Procedural Order No. 2, November 29, 2017, Paragraph 63.
+Republic of Chile II, PCA Case No. 2017-30 (PCA Case No. AA662), Procedural Order No. 2, November 29, 2017, Paragraph 63; Michael Anthony Lee-Chin v.
+Dominican Republic, ICSID Case No. UNCT/18/3, Procedural Order No. 2 (Decision on Respondent Request for Bifurcation), 6 March 2019, para.
+39.

 6 This provision is unaffected by the 2013 revisions to the UNCITRAL Rules (incorporating rules on transparency in investment treaty arbitration).